-3.6 A Letter of Protest is issued to a terminal or vessel for the following purpose?
+3.06 A Letter of Protest is issued to a terminal or vessel for the following purpose?

-- To inform them that you did not think they ran their operation correctly
+- a.
+To inform them that you did not think they ran their operation correctly

 - b.
 To allow the terminal or vessel to respond to a complaint

 - c.
-To officially note that a problem situation has occurred, and that further action may be taken
+To officially note that a problem situation has occurred, which may require intervention from the client

 - d.
 To give the terminal and vessel time to improve their operations before the next cargo movement

-- 3.7 The difference between shore quantity and vessel quantity corrected by the VEF can indicate the likelihood of an inaccurate shore or vessel quantity.
+- 3.07 The difference between shore quantity and vessel quantity corrected by the VEF can indicate the likelihood of an inaccurate shore or vessel quantity.

 - a.
 True

 - b.
 False

-- 3.8 A comparison of a vessel's departure Total Calculated Volume (TCV) and its arrival Total Calculated Volume (TCV) will give an indication of?
+- 3.08 A comparison of a vessel's departure Total Calculated Volume (TCV) and its arrival Total Calculated Volume (TCV) will give an indication of?

 - a.
 Discharge performance

 - b.
 VEF accuracy

 - c.
 Transit cargo variation

 - d.
 Condition of dirty ballast

-- 3.9 Volumetric shrinkage occurs when crude oils of different densities are mixed.
+- 3.09 Volumetric shrinkage occurs when crude oils of different densities are mixed.
 The API MPMS chapter that covers the subject of volumetric shrinkage is?

 - a.
 Chapter 3

 - b.
 Chapter 7

 - c.
 Chapter 8

 - d.
 Chapter 12

 - 3.10 A shore pipeline is partially full before discharge and completely full after discharge.
 This will result in?

 - a.
 A gain of product as measured in the shore tank

 - b.
 A loss of product as measured in the shore tank

 - c.
 A loss of product as measured on the vessel

 - d.
 It will have no impact on the outturn.

 - 3.11 Volumetric shrinkage is least when there is a large density difference between the two crude oils that are mixed.

 - a.
 True

 - b.
 False

-- 3.12 Factors that contribute to high evaporative losses are?
+3.12 Factors that contribute to high evaporative losses are?

-- a.
-High vapor pressure of the cargo

-- © IFIA Americas Committee Inc.